ReactMVC/TranslationManager/README.md

 # Translation Manager
-DarkPHP is a fast Translation Manager for php and laravel powered by google-translate-php
+DarkPHP a fast Translation Manager for php and laravel powered by google-translate-php

 ## installation
 ```
 composer require darkphp/translate
 ```

-## Example
+## Example for json
 ```php
 <?php